teesha902/FYP_ASMLab/readme.md

 # killifish tracking python scripts

+This repository contains code to ingest and process data for the killifish project in ASM Lab.

 ## TODO:

 - [X] find and stabilize package and python versions, upgrade if neccessary (created requirements.txt)